 "First I thought that modern day slavery doesn’t exist but now I see that it’s still going on…I want to tell people that Human Trafficking is still happening in Ghana so people are aware of it and when those kind of people come to them...”

 Emerging Voices Participant

 What we do

 City hearts Africa is an independent NGO founded in 2015 from City Hearts UK, a charity that exist to help those whose lives have been torn apart by Human Trafficking and life controlling issues.
 City Hearts Africa was created to help meet the needs of vulnerable children and families in Accra Ghana.

 Our Child Partnership Program (CPP) was designed to be part of the answer for a generation of children and youth caught in a cycle of vulnerability through poverty and inadequate education.
 The CPP offered extra curricula activity for young people increasing their aspirations and employability opportunities as well as working closely with the families to meet practical health and wellbeing needs such as housing and food.

 In addition, City Hearts Africa has carried out research into the impact of arts and humanities based international development approaches to combating child trafficking in Ghana.
 This project was called Emerging Voices:

 Watch the project Show Reel Here

-As of April 2021 City Hearts will start a new project Victim Support and Integration Programme (VSIP).
+Since April 2021 City Hearts started a new project Victim Support and Integration Programme (VSIP).
 The goal of City Hearts Africa is that the Victim Support and Integration Programme will help build improved and stronger Victim Support in Ghana, beginning in Accra.
 It will enable us to continue to work alongside local police, government shelters and other NGOs to increase the level of support given to victims of Human Trafficking in Ghana.